Colorado Cottage Food Law: Food Safety Training Requirements

 Food that you produce from home and sell directly to people is known as cottage food.

-Each state has its own cottage food law that determines the types of food you can make, to whom and how you can sell, and how much revenue you make from selling homemade food annually.
+Each state has its own cottage food law that determines the types of food you can make, to whom and how you can sell, and how much revenue you can earn from selling homemade food annually.

 To start a cottage food business, many states require the completion of an approved food safety training course, among other requirements.